segiddins/blog.segiddins.me/source/2015-01-25-dynamic-casting-in-swift.md

     return nil
 }

-//Note that we don't have to explicitly cast to Int? let doubleCount2 = doubleMaybe(id(json["count"]))
+// Note that we don't have to explicitly cast to Int? let doubleCount2 = doubleMaybe(id(json["count"]))
 ```